Avoiding Europe in the summer and where to go instead

 4) exotic places that you maybe just haven’t thought of visiting this time of year.

-There are untravelled places in Europe (as we saw when in Macedonia) but for the purposes of this post I am highlighting places outside the continent.
+There are untravelled places in Europe (as we saw when in North Macedonia) but for the purposes of this post I am highlighting places outside the continent.

 This is an open post, meaning if you have any good suggestions/feedback I’ll consider adding or amending some of the information below.